Rush Limbaugh, the Excellence in Broadcasting Network.

 Both?

-Are you familiar with the Duke Lacrosse case?
+Are you familiar with the Duke La Crosse case?

-Uh only vaguely, sir.
+Only vaguely, sir.

 You are not.

-Only vague.
+Only vaguely.

-Okay, here's here's what happened.
+Okay, here's what happened.

-They hired as an entertainer, a black dancer and stripper.
+They hired as an entertainer a black dancer and stripper.

 With no evidence, the media ran in, Al Sharpton ran in, immediately presumed guilt, treated them as guilty.